Frequently Asked Questions

 What shoes should I wear for swing classes?

 Your shoes are your "sole" contact with the floor (get it?) and should be considered carefully.
 Sticky shoes can end up injuring your knees, and not enough support can hurt your feet in the long run.
 Make sure you have good shoes to keep you dancing!
 One option is to buy shoes with sueded or leather soles from a store like DanceStore.com.
 If you don't want to purchase special "dance shoes", sueded/chrome leather soles can be applied to street shoes by a cobbler.
 You can also suede your own shoes using suede sheets from Soles2Dance.
-Another alternative is Dance Socks, which can transform your supportive sneakers or shoes into instant dance shoes (Jen usually has some of these at classes if you ask her nicely).
+Another alternative is Dance Socks, which can transform your supportive sneakers or shoes into instant dance shoes (Jen usually has some of these at classes if you ask her nicely and give her $5).
 Or, you can try shoes that are naturally smooth on the bottom, like leather-soled shoes, worn-down Keds, Grasshoppers, or Bobs.

 What is "Lindy Hop"?